csound-flossmanual/csound-floss/book/03-d-function-tables.md

 (not by a space or tab like in the score).

-So this is the same example as above, but now with the function tables being generated in the orchestra header, and by using a *while* loop rather than Csound's older *loop* facility:
+So this is the same example as above, but now with the function tables being generated in the orchestra header:

    ***EXAMPLE 03D02_Table_ftgen.csd***